 Over the years I have lead and contributed to many unique projects relating to Indigenous knowledges.
-Below is a list of a few of those projects.
+Below are details of a few of those projects.

 As an innovator I strive to produce excellence as a contributor as well as leader.
 Are you thinking of a unique project in your community?
 Let me know and maybe I can support the transformation…

 Over the past 5 years I’ve contributed to and led several land restoration projects that seek to design and grow habitat based on the Indigenous wisdom of a region.
 Below are a few images related to these projects.

 In the process of building 4 – 19×19 square meter gardens.

 Designing an implementing an Oak Savannah habitat at Blair Outdoor education centre.